Pandit Taba Ram Turki: Compositions

-Betab composed his writings in the form of masnawis which contain historical details of his times (a masnawi is a long epic poem describing the battles fought and past events and may also include philosophical or ethical themes).
+Betab composed his writings in the form of masnawis which contain historical details of his times (a masnawi is a long epic poem describing battles fought and past events, and may also include philosophical or ethical themes).

-Betab was summoned to Kabul and honoured by the general and wazir of Afghanistan Prince Mohammad Akbar Khan.
+Betab was summoned to Kabul and honoured by the general and wazir of Afghanistan, Prince Mohammad Akbar Khan.
 Betab praised his patron Mohammad Akbar Khan in the poem Akbar-nama.
 Akbar Khan was a great lover of fine Arts.

 Betab then witnessed the invasion of the Sikh army of Maharaja Ranjit Singh over his native land Kashmir and the defeat of the Afghan governor Muhammad Azim Khan in 1819 CE, which he versified under the title Jang-nama.

 After the change of rulers, Betab visited Lahore for a meeting with Maharaja Ranjit Singh.
 Betab was honoured by Maharaja Ranjit Singh in his Durbar, where he also met the powerful and influential Raja Dina Nath, who was Finance Minister of Maharaja Ranjit Singh.
 Following his return from Lahore, Betab composed one more masnawi containing historical details like the other two named Ranjit-nama.

 Style

 On one occasion someone recited Taufiq's verse (sher) - shikasta rangiye man ba tabeeb dar jung ast /ilaje darde saram husne sandali rang ast, which was applauded by all present in the gathering.
-Pandit Raja Kak Dhar who was present in the gathering threw a challenge - If anyone could compose a better sher in the same style and manner?
-Betab accepted the challenge on the condition that he should be suitably rewarded and produced a master piece in the process - siyah bakhtam wa az bakhte khaesh khursandam /chara ki bakhte man wa zulfe yar hum rang ast.
+Pandit Raja Kak Dhar who was present in the gathering threw a challenge: could anyone compose a better sher in the same style and manner?
+Betab accepted the challenge on the condition that he should be suitably rewarded, and produced a masterpiece, siyah bakhtam wa az bakhte khaesh khursandam /chara ki bakhte man wa zulfe yar hum rang ast.

-Pandit Raja Kak Dhar immediately ordered his men to deliver one hundred Kharwars (legacy measure of weight in Kashmir; 1 Kharwar = 177 Pounds or about 80 kg) of paddy at Betab's residence.
+Pandit Raja Kak Dhar immediately ordered his men to deliver one hundred Kharwars (legacy measure of weight in Kashmir; 1 Kharwar = 177 Pounds or about 80 kg) of paddy to Betab's residence.

 Reviews

 J.K.
-Banerji in the book Encyclopaedia of Kashmir mentions "Outstanding among the Hindu Pandits who made important contributions to Persian poetry may be mentioned the name of Pandit Taba Ram Turki "Betab" whose Jang Nama reached classic heights."
+Banerji in the book Encyclopaedia of Kashmir wrote "Outstanding among the Hindu Pandits who made important contributions to Persian poetry may be mentioned the name of Pandit Taba Ram Turki 'Betab' whose Jang Nama reached classic heights."

-Further eminent historian and author Pandit Gwasha Lal Kaul in the same book Encyclopaedia of Kashmir mentions "Jang Nama by Taba Ram Turki stands on the same footing as Shah Nama of Firdausi".
+Eminent historian and author Pandit Gwasha Lal Kaul in the same encyclopaedia mentions "Jang Nama by Taba Ram Turki stands on the same footing as Shah Nama of Firdausi".

-Eminent a Kashmiri politician, scholar and author Prem Nath Bazaz in the book Inside Kashmir[12] states "Pandit Taba Ram Turki " Betab " (1840 A.D.) whose Jang Nama stands on par with Shah Nama of Firdausi lived during the time of the Sikhs".
+Eminent Kashmiri politician, scholar and author Prem Nath Bazaz in the book Inside Kashmir[12] states "Pandit Taba Ram Turki 'Betab' (1840 A.D.) whose Jang Nama stands on par with Shah Nama of Firdausi lived during the time of the Sikhs".

-Betab's Masnawis are prescribed for Post Graduation studies in the University of Tehran.
+Betab's Masnawis are prescribed for postgraduate studies in the University of Tehran.